 The concept of differential diagnosis is often at the heart of Indiana medical malpractice trials.
-A differential diagnosis is the process used by doctors to determine the cause of a patient's symptoms.
-The doctor creates a list of the conditions that could be causing the patient's problems, and then pares down the list through a process of elimination until a diagnosis is determined.
+A differential diagnosis is a process used by doctors to determine the cause of a patient’s symptoms.
+The doctor creates a list of the conditions that could be causing the patient’s problems and then pares down the list through a process of elimination until a diagnosis is determined.

 Problems arise when doctors assume the patient’s symptoms are being caused by a minor condition without ruling out a potentially deadly condition.
 For example, patients with acute appendicitis are sometimes discharged from hospital emergency rooms with a diagnosis of gastroenteritis, or stomach flu.
 Such a patient may go on to have his appendix rupture, leading to prolonged hospitalization or even death.

-If you or a loved on has been injured as a result of a doctor's failure to properly employ a differential diagnosis, an experienced Indiana medical malpractice lawyer may be able to help.
+If you or a loved one has been injured as a result of a doctor’s failure to properly employ a differential diagnosis, an experienced Indiana medical malpractice lawyer may be able to help.